 Before we really dig in, a word on nomenclature.
 Scientists abbreviate the protein apolipoprotein B as “ApoB.”
 The gene that provides the instructions for the body to make the protein is referred to as APOB.

 APOB encodes for two forms of apolipoprotein B, namely apolipoprotein B-48 and apolipoprotein B-100.

 These are shortened to ApoB-48 and ApoB-100 respectively.

-ApoB-48 is a type of protein unique to chylomicrons, a little known lipid carrying particle, primarily found in the small intestine, whose job it is to help the body use fat right after a meal.
+ApoB-48 is a type of protein unique to chylomicrons, a little known lipid carrying particle, primarily found in the small intestine, whose job it is to help the body use fat for energy right after a meal.

 There is one ApoB protein for every LDL particle.
 ApoB helps to maintain the structural integrity of LDL particles, thereby enabling LDL to bind to receptors on the surface of cells.

 Apolipoproteins in the B class reside on LDL particles, intermediate-density lipoprotein (IDL) particles, and very-low-density lipoprotein (VLDL) particles.

 Apolipoproteins in the A-I class are more normally found on high-density lipoprotein (HDL) particles.